cvc5/cvc5/INSTALL.rst

 If configured with ``--pythonic-path=PATH``, the build system will expect the Pythonic API's source to be at ``PATH``.
 Otherwise, if configured with ``--auto-download``, the build system will download it.

+Installing the Python bindings after building from source requires a Python environment with pip version 20.3 or higher.

 If you're interested in helping to develop, maintain, and test a language binding, please contact the cvc5 team via `our issue tracker